The Crutchfield Vehicle Research Team

 In a nutshell: No one else in the consumer electronics industry does the kind of stuff we do.
 That’s why no one else knows what we know.
 Here's a brief look at how Crutchfield's Vehicle Research Team does what they do.

-Here at Crutchfield, we've been selling car audio gear for over 45 years now.
+Here at Crutchfield, we've been selling car audio gear for over four decades now.
 For most of that time, we’ve been taking cars apart to find out what fits.

 Way back when, we started by taking our own cars apart.
 We then started visiting junkyards in search of even more fit information.
 It was hot, dirty, and occasionally "snakey" work, but it was worth it.